 In most cases, serving the non-filing spouse with legal paperwork is only a technicality.
 However, if the spouses have already gone their separate ways, legal service could be a problem.
 Fortunately, Illinois allows service by publication or posting in these cases.
 Additionally, a few Cook County judges allow service via Twitter, Facebook, and other social media platforms.

 About two weeks after the non-filing spouse receives official notice, most judges hold temporary hearings.
 At these hearings, judges make important decisions about child custody, spousal support, and other issues.
-So, at Delaney Heckman, our Hoffman Estates divorce attorneys are a strong voice for you.
+So, at Andrea Heckman Law, our Hoffman Estates divorce attorneys are a strong voice for you.

 Frequently, new evidence surfaces regarding these issues.
 This evidence usually comes to light during the discovery process.
 At that point, it is possible to modify the temporary orders.
 Such modifications are often important.
 Temporary orders are generally blueprints for final orders.
 Therefore, if the temporary orders are unfavorable, the final orders might be unfavorable, as well.